 Tip #1: Participate in your Plan

 If you haven’t yet enrolled in your 401(k) plan, make it a point to do so now.
 People are living longer now than ever before.
 According to a report by the U.S. Census Bureau, the U.S. is projected to have 9 million people above the age of 90 by 2050 – this is up from 1.9 million in 2010 … and 720,000 in 1980.
-This means our nation’s 90-and-older population has nearly tripled over the past three decades … and is projected to quadruple over the next four decades.
+This means our nation’s 90-and-older population has nearly tripled in those three decades … and is projected to quadruple over the next three decades.
 These longer life spans, coupled with spiraling healthcare costs, the uncertain future of Social Security, and the decline of public pensions, mean individuals are increasingly responsible for funding their own retirement.

 Contributing to a 401(k) plan can put you on the right track to be able to fund your retirement years.
 The money you contribute is tax-deferred from both federal and state income taxes, which means you don’t pay taxes on the contributions until you withdraw the funds, typically at retirement age.
 Furthermore, contributions to the plan are deducted automatically from your paycheck, making the process seamless for you.

 For law professionals this tip is especially important.
-The law profession is characterized by busy, time- consuming schedules with little time for planning outside of work.
+The law profession is characterized by busy, time-consuming schedules with little time for planning outside of work.
 As a result, law professionals compulsively push off the decision to start saving.
 As inertia sets in, many people are left feeling as if their bank account was a ticking clock and too few years remain until retirement.

 If you’re unsure about how to get started, take advantage of the many helpful online tools and resources available to you, such as Voya’s MyOrangeMoney (voya.com).
-These tools offer an easy way for you to determine how much you need to save to reach your retirement goals, and how different contribution rates will impact your retirement savings.
+These educational and interactive tools offer an easy way for you to determine how much you need to save to reach your retirement goals, and how different contribution rates will impact your retirement savings.

 Tip #2: Take advantage of matching contributions